ClickerNZ/ED_TargetScript-420/Readme.md

 UPDATE:
 - Versions 331 and later now include the ability to read/process any of the key/value pairs within the status.json file that Elite Dangerous writes to the journal folder.
-- Version 410 and 410a an external C++ based exe file (thanks to CMDR Touille) which resides and runs in the ED Journal file location.
+- Version 410 and 410a uses an external C++ based exe file (thanks to CMDR Touille) which resides and runs in the ED Journal file location.
 This program monitors status.json and sends the Flags key value via a TCP socket to TARGET.
 Together, these enable the script to align all of the state tracking I need.
 - Version 410b no longer uses the external C++ file.
 I've replaced this with an REXEC statement to run fnsReadStatusJson() every 500 ms.
 - Version 420 contains changes required for ED 3.7 - Fleet Carriers